-The Council will be reliant on managers who can take forward the change agenda successfully, who clearly understand their roles and responsibilities both generally and in relation to supporting change.
+The council will be reliant on managers who can take forward the change agenda successfully, who clearly understand their roles and responsibilities both generally and in relation to supporting change.
 We will continue to invest in the development of our managers and directors, to ensure they have the skills they need to lead the organisation through its future challenges.
-And we will continue to support the personal development of our Councillors, to enable them to better serve their residents, to enhance their understanding of the services we provide and the needs of their communities.
+We will continue to support the personal development of our Councillors, to enable them to better serve their residents, to enhance their understanding of the services we provide and the needs of their communities.

-In our most recent staff survey 70 per cent of staff agreed their learning and development is supported, with 74 per cent saying that the Council understands people's potential, and 75 per cent agreeing they have opportunities to learn at work, with 82 per cent making use of the opportunities.
-Fewer people (65 per cent) said they understood how the Council invests in learning and development.
+In our most recent staff survey 70% of staff agreed their learning and development is supported, with 74% saying that the council understands people's potential, and 75% agreeing they have opportunities to learn at work, with 82% making use of the opportunities.
+Fewer people (65%) said they understood how the council invests in learning and development.
 In terms of leadership, just over half of employees who responded said they agreed that the organisation developed great leaders.